 But first, let's look at all AI software capable of bringing your ideas to life:

-To have a good comparison, we used the same text-to-image prompt for every tool:
+To have a good comparison, we used the same 4 text-to-image prompts for every tool.
+In the beginning we mostly tested them with this prompt only, I will call this

 The Image Generator Prompt Fomula